What is the Substances of Concern in Products (SCIP) database?

 Who enforces SCIP and what are the penalties for non-compliance?

-Member States are required to transpose the SCIP requirements into national law.
-Sweden, Denmark, and Spain have recently concluded their SCIP regulation public consultation period while Austria, Belgium, Greece, and Finland are expected to introduce their regulations shortly.
+Member States are required to transpose the SCIP requirements into national law, and enforcement of which is the responsibility of these Member States.
+The national transpositions and deadlines by Member State are available online at EUR-Lex.
 Enforcement activities of the Waste Framework Directive have varied significantly between Member States and have included fines and imprisonment.

 How will SCIP information be used?